madetech/blog/books/building_better_software_teams/01_communications/06_retrospectives.md

 ## What is a retrospective

 At the end of an iteration it's good to take some time to reflect as a team; to assess what worked, what didn't work, and what could be improved upon.
-This can result in future iterations being more effiecient and productive, as well as increasing happiness in the team.
+This can result in future iterations being more efficient and productive, as well as increasing happiness in the team.

 At the most basic level, a retrospective can just be the team sitting together and putting different items under headings.
 It allows everyone to feedback from their perspective, providing increased insight throughout the team.
 They can then vote as to which things the team views as highest priority and create action points for future iterations around these.
 Keeping this to a small list is most prudent as it won't overload the team and any recurring themes should show up in future retrospectives if they weren't decided as action points this time around.